basilevs/cascade-merge/README.md

     GH-)A: on: workflow_run

     rect rgb(240, 248, 255)
-        note right of A: Main Phase
-        A->>A: Calculate Dependencies
-        A->>A: Fetch Branches
+        A->>A: Create or fetch Temporary Branch
+        D->>A: Merge Downstream
-        A->>A: Merge Upstream -> Temp Local Branch end
+        U->>A: Merge Upstream Commit that started Verification Workflow end

     rect rgb(255, 245, 230)